j-lazo/genetic_algoritm_example/README.md

 # Example of the application of a genetic algorithm

-This is an implementation of the example "Robby" found in the book:
+This is an implementation of the example "Robby" from the book:

-Complexity a guided tour by Melanie Mitchell.
+Complexity: A guided tour. by *Melanie Mitchell*.
 The script is an implementation of fa Genetic Algorithm to solve the problem as proposed in the book

 [1] ![Complexity](https://books.google.se/books/about/Complexity.html?id=bbN-6aDFrrAC&redir_esc=y)